AlbertoJ0/multizone-fpga/README.md

 $ cd multizone-fpga
 $ git submodule update --init --recursive --jobs 8
 ```
+*Note: you can safely ignore git messages about missing submodules.
+The only submodule required to build the fpga bitstream is rocket-chip (v1.2-032519-SNAPSHOT~138).*

 In order to make the `mcs` target, you need the Vivado executable on your `PATH` and the `RISCV` environment variable pointing to your local toolchain.
 Change these values according to your setup:
 ```